nicholasjackson/presentations/swim/swim.md

 ## Why was SWIM needed?

-* network load which grows quaderatically with group size
+* network load which grows quadratically with group size
 * compromised response times
 * false positive frequency with relation to detecting process crashes